urbit/old-doc/guide/2-cli.md

 Here we use `:ls` to investigate the filesystem across versions.
 You can see that our `helo` file exists in our first revision.
 Using the simple `:cat` command we can print the contents of `/=try/helo/txt` in its two separate, versioned states.

+We can even move to a different version of our desk and look around:

+    ~talsur-todres/try=> /=try/1
+    =% /~talsur-todres/try/1
+    ~talsur-todres/try/1> :ls %
+    readme helo
+    ~talsur-todres/try/1>

+This is sort of like being in a detatched HEAD in git.

 3